import math

 The name of the parameter to modify (e.g., 'pwrtn.motor.max_rpm').

-new_var_value : any
+new_var_value : object

 The new value to set for the specified parameter.